rikardbq/GettingStartedWSL/README.md

 ### With Docker

 - You can run redis db as a docker container and exposing the port used by redis in the docker container to the host system to make it accessible as if it was running normally on your system.
+- To persist data across container runs you can create a volumes, do this by running `docker volume create redisdata`
-- `docker run --name local-redis -d -p 6379:6379 -v /c/Users/<your username>/dev/data/redis:/data redis:latest redis-server`
+- `docker run --name local-redis -d -p 6379:6379 -v redisdata:/data redis:latest redis-server`
 - The above command will run a docker container with the name `local-redis` in daemon mode with the port-mappings `6379` from the docker container to `6379` on the host system, i.e your windows machine.
-Lastly it will map the data folder from the docker container to your system so that the data is not cleared on each run.
+Lastly it will map the data folder from the docker container to your docker volume called `redisdata` that you created earlier.
 - To start the local redis server you can then run `docker start local-redis`

 ## Regular install